rheiland/xml2jupyter/paper/paper.md

 ![](images/silly_xml-60.png)

-When we map this into Jupyter widgets, we obtain the following rendered results (left).
+When we map this into Jupyter widgets, we obtain the following rendered result (left).
 The middle snapshot shows the updated numeric value after the user does a single delta step (up) on the `radius` (note the step size of 10) and the right snapshot after the user single steps the `threads` value (note the step size of 1).